rc-sea/exuperian/docs/blog/posts/five-years-and-3-elections.md

 !!! quote "It is hard to create trust from mistrust"

-That reason discussions of security backfire is because to call attention to the potential negative outcomes security protects against focuses attention on those very things or alerts the voter to their existence as a concern.
+Discussions of security often backfire because to call attention to the potential negative outcomes security protects against focuses attention on those very things or alerts the voter to their existence as a concern.
 While it is correct from a modern system administration standpoint to assume an adversarial posture with respect to sensitive information and system access for organizations and individuals, for those unused to thinking in that mindset, it can raise questions about a system where previously there were none.

-When organizations embrace a [Zero Trust](https://en.wikipedia.org/wiki/Zero_trust_security_model) philosophy, for example, employees are trained to see the practices they follow (multi-factor authentication, phishing prevention, data retention, etc.) as providing the security; following good security practice reinforces the security message.
+Similarly, when organizations embrace a [Zero Trust](https://en.wikipedia.org/wiki/Zero_trust_security_model) philosophy, for example, employees are trained to see the practices they follow (multi-factor authentication, phishing prevention, data retention, etc.) as providing the security; following good security practice reinforces the security message.

-There isn't an equivalent individual experience or "practice" for voters to adopt to improve the security of the voting system they use, however [^20].
-So while ElectionGuard adheres to a Zero Trust model with its security practices [^21], and one could argue it is providing a Zero Trust capability for voting systems [^22], we did not focus on this capability in our public-facing communications [^23].
+There hasn't been an equivalent individual experience or "practice" for voters to adopt to improve the security of the voting system they use, however [^20].
+And while ElectionGuard adheres to a Zero Trust model with its security practices [^21], and one could argue it is providing a Zero Trust capability for voting systems [^22], we did not focus on this capability in our public-facing communications [^23] partially because of the "uncanny valley" voters cross when security considerations become more important.

 Because voting is a complex enterprise, there are many opportunities for confidence to be eroded as the system is revealed.
 Even if the voter believes the election administrator competent and doing their best, and the job being well done, the simple fact of the complexity, the realization of the size of the "attack surface" of an election, can reduce confidence in the system, especially since even ancillary activities such as registration waiting times have been shown to diminish confidence on their own [^24].